-For two years the reflex has been the same: if an agent can’t find the right answer, build it a better index.
+For two years the reflex has been the same.
+If an agent cannot find the right answer, build it a better index.
 Chunk the documents, embed them, add a reranker, then a knowledge graph, then summaries over the graph.
-Each layer is more machinery between the question and the answer, and each one promises that this time retrieval will finally be solved.
+Each layer adds more machinery between the question and the answer, and each layer promises that this time retrieval will finally be solved.

 The labs that actually build the models went the other way.

 A retrieval index is a warehouse.
-Every question sends a worker running into the stacks to grab a few boxes, skim some scraps, assemble an answer, and then forget the whole trip.
+Every question sends a worker running into the stacks to grab a few boxes, skim some scraps, assemble an answer, and then forget the entire trip.
 The next question starts the run from scratch.
-The warehouse never gets smarter; it only gets bigger, and a bigger warehouse is a longer run.
+The warehouse never gets smarter.
+It only gets bigger, and a bigger warehouse means a longer run.

 A notebook is the other model.
-The agent keeps its knowledge as plain text it can read the way you’d read a wiki — flip to the page, follow the link.
-When something isn’t in the notebook, it looks it up once and writes it down.
-And every so often it tidies up: merges the duplicate pages, reconciles the entries that contradict each other, fills the gaps it kept tripping over.
+The agent keeps its knowledge as plain text that it can read the way you would read a wiki: flip to the page, follow the link.
+When something is not in the notebook, the agent looks it up once and writes it down.
+And every so often it tidies up, merging duplicate pages, reconciling entries that contradict each other, and filling the gaps it kept tripping over.

 Write less, on purpose

-The trap is to read “write it down” as “log everything,” which just rebuilds the warehouse inside the notebook.
-The discipline is in the write step — small, opinionated, and run after the fact:
+The trap is reading “write it down” as “log everything,” which rebuilds the warehouse inside the notebook.
+The discipline lives in the write step, which should be small, opinionated, and run after the fact:

 // after answering something worth keeping